 Asia said she had not made any blasphemous remarks, and her lawyer argued that the allegation was made to target her because of her Christian faith.
 She had been under pressure from Muslim farm workers to renounce Christianity and convert to Islam.

 In November 2010, Asia was convicted of blasphemy and sentenced to death.
 She lost her appeal at Lahore High Court in October 2014, but in July 2015 the death sentence was suspended pending an appeal hearing at the Supreme Court in Islamabad.
-This appeal was due to be heard in October 2016 but was was adjourned when one of the three judges recused himself, and another date has not been set.
-If the Supreme Court hearing was eventually heard on 8 October 2018, and on 31 October the judges announced their verdict, acquitting Asia and ordering her release from prison.
+This appeal was due to be heard in October 2016 but was was adjourned when one of the three judges recused himself.
+Asia’s Supreme Court hearing was eventually heard on 8 October 2018, and on 31 October the judges announced their verdict, acquitting Asia and ordering her release from prison.

 Over the years, Islamists have persistently called for Asia’s execution, and Muslim clerics put a bounty on her head.
 Two politicians who supported her and spoke out against Pakistan’s blasphemy laws have been assassinated.

-Asia is married to Ashiq Masih and they have two daughters, Isha (18) and Isham (17), who has an intellectual disability and walking difficulties.
+Asia is married to Ashiq Masih and they have two daughters, Isha (19) and Eisham (18).
 Ashiq, a brick labourer, also has three children from a previous marriage.
 Since Asia was accused of blasphemy, the family has been forced into hiding to avoid attack, and has had to move several times.
 Asia’s family is one of about three Christian families from Ittanwali village in Punjab’s Sheikhupuru district.

 14 June 2009 Asia Bibi’s fellow farm labourers accused her of blasphemy.
 She was beaten and taken into custody.